dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

-You might notice a [FeedOptions](https://msdn.microsoft.com/en-us/library/microsoft.azure.documents.client.feedoptions.aspx) attribute, this lets you define things like the size of result sets or pagination.
+You might notice a [FeedOptions](https://msdn.microsoft.com/en-us/library/microsoft.azure.documents.client.feedoptions.aspx) attribute.
+This lets you define things like the size of result sets or pagination.
 If we are creating a query that will return just one result, it’s a performant good practice to set the [MaxItemCount](https://msdn.microsoft.com/en-us/library/microsoft.azure.documents.client.feedoptions.maxitemcount.aspx) property to 1:

 ```cs
 var feedOptions = new FeedOptions() { MaxItemCount = 1 };
 ```

-[IQueryable](https://msdn.microsoft.com/en-us/library/azure/bb351562.aspx) can be chained, this means that following our Type object pattern, we can create queries for different object types based on the same internal function:
+[IQueryable](https://msdn.microsoft.com/en-us/library/azure/bb351562.aspx) can be chained, meaning that following our Type object pattern, we can create queries for different object types based on the same internal function:

 ```cs
 _provider.CreateQuery<OneType>(feedOptions).Where(x => x.Type == "onetype");